shikhirsingh/ExtJS-AppCamp-Govt/Instructions/02-Init-Dashboard/README.md

 ```
 Ext.getCmp('root').setActiveItem(1); // now change the values to 0, 1, 2 in the function
 ```
+* Change the values inside setActive item to 2
+* Change the values inside setActive item to 0

 * Change the "layout" property back to 'hbox' from 'card'

 ## Step 7: Undstanding flex and width